Ann Witheridge | www.annwitheridge.com

 Archie studied Classics & Philosophy with Mandarin at the University of Exeter before turning his attention to fine art.
 He trained for three years at Lavender Hill Studios and now teaches at London Fine Art Studios whilst also working as an artist in his own right.

 As well as completing private commissions, Archie has shown work at a Saatchi Gallery exhibition at the Hyatt Regency, London and at ‘Poets in the City’ events with his portrait of the poet Imtiaz Dharker.
-He has also done several live portrait painting demonstrations at the Affordable Art Fair.
+He has also done several live portrait painting demonstrations at the Affordable Art Fair and Dulwich Picture Gallery.